borderzero/terraform-examples/README.md

 #### 4. AWS Credentials setup

-If you happen to have your AWS default credentials set up in your environment, and you want to use them... you are good to go!
-Go to step 5.
+If you have your AWS default credentials set up in your environment and want to use them, you are good to go!

 Otherwise, you can set up your AWS credentials in one of the following ways: